How to Experience the Best Fall Foliage near Washington, DC

 Annapolis Rock

 Yet another noteworthy leaf peeping venue can be found where the states of Maryland, Virginia, and West Virginia meet.
-To experience the best views of the area, we highly recommend hiking the Maryland Heights trail, as the summit offers stunning views not only of the autumn trees lining the mountain range, but also of the Potomac and Shenandoah Rivers and charming town of Harper’s Ferry below.
-If you want a more laid back fall foliage experience in the area, grab a locally-brewed beer from Harpers Ferry Brewing and soak in all the fall vibes from their large outdoor space overlooking the river.
+To experience the best views of the area, we highly recommend hiking the Maryland Heights Trail.
+The summit offers stunning views not only of the autumn trees lining the mountain range, but also of the Potomac and Shenandoah Rivers and the charming town of Harpers Ferry below.
+If you want a more laid-back fall foliage experience in the area, grab a locally-brewed beer from Harpers Ferry Brewing and soak in all the fall vibes from their large outdoor space overlooking the river.

-Logistics: The town of Harpers Ferry, West Virginia is located 65 miles from Washington, DC, and requires about 1.5 hours of drive time.
+Logistics: The town of Harpers Ferry, West Virginia, is situated 65 miles from Washington, DC, and requires approximately 1.5 hours of driving time to reach.
 Parking for the Maryland Heights trail is limited, especially on weekends, so be prepared to drive around a bit or arrive early.
 Check out all of our Harpers Ferry recommendations, including the best post-hike brunch here.

 Harper's Ferry Fall Foliage Maryland Heights Trail